stolet/chamelio/README.md

 # Chamelio

 Chamelio is a shared, high-performance, and flexible network stack.
-Guests can run and upload custom protocols to run on Cbamelio in the host.
+Guests can upload and run custom network protocols on the host with Chamelio.

 ## Building